 Originally the #1 pick in the 2014 draft but unsigned, Brady Aiken was still on the board at #17 and despite having undergone Tommy John surgery, the Indians took a shot on him.

-Drafted out of Royal Palm Beach High School in Florida, McKenzie is currently the No. 1 ranked Indians prospect.
+Drafted out of Royal Palm Beach High School in Florida, McKenzie has skyrocketed up the prospect radar as he continues to downright intimidate opposing hitters.
 Here’s what Indians scouting director Brad Grant had to say about the youngster after drafting him:

 "Triston McKenzie, we have a high school right-handed starter.
 He still is young at 17, and he's got a lot of upside to him.
 Tall, thin frame, 6-5, 160 pounds.
 What we like with Triston is it’s the fastball that’s up to 93, another one who can spin a curveball, a guy with a good feel for the changeup.
 And Triston as well throws a lot of strikes and has a very good delivery."